kaltura/playkit-ios-vr/.github/ISSUE_TEMPLATE.md

 ##### Console output
 ```
-Paste the contents of the browser console here.
+Paste the contents of the Xcode console here.
 ```